-Bangs have a bad rep for being the first (hopefully not of many) irrational moves we make post break up.
+Bangs have a bad rap for being the first (hopefully, not of many) irrational moves we make post-breakup.
 Understandably, they’re a quick and easy way to switch up your look when you’re craving a major makeover.
 But there's a very rational argument for why fringe bangs are a smart move when you're looking for a big change.

-If it's your first time having bangs, getting a fringe is your best bet.
-A fringe bang is longer, hitting either right above or along the brow line, and it doesn’t require months of growing out your hair to get them tucked back behind your ears, should you have a change of heart.
-A couple things for you to consider before you go all in:
+Unlike a traditional bang, a fringe bang is longer, hitting either right above or along the brow line—and it doesn’t require months of growing out your hair to get them tucked back behind your ears, should you have a change of heart.

-As if this texture wasn’t something we’d want to replicate on its own, Carey Mulligan has us swooning over her long textured bangs.
+As if this texture wasn’t something we’d want to replicate on its own, these long textured bangs on Carey Mulligan have us swooning.

 Worn with a heavy set fringe, these beachy waves on Jessica Biel make us want to go running into the nearest ocean (reaching for the salt spray will also do).